-General and administrative expenses amount to €752,417 thousand (previous year: €815,280 thousand).
-Significant elements are personnel expenses of €209,030 thousand (previous year: €117,271 thousand) and cost allocations from Group companies amounting to €265,640 thousand (previous year: €324,991 thousand).
+General and administrative expenses amount to €795,384 thousand (previous year: €752,417 thousand).
+Significant elements are personnel expenses of €215,281 thousand (previous year: €209,030 thousand) and cost allocations from Group companies amounting to €270,681 thousand (previous year: €265,640 thousand).
 These cost allocations were mainly attributable to staff leasing arrangements.
-The fee for financial audit services paid to the auditors in 2018 was mostly attributable to the audit of the consolidated financial statements of Volkswagen Bank GmbH and of annual financial statements of German Group companies as well as to reviews of interim financial statements of German Group companies.
-Other assurance services related primarily to other audit services.
-The other services performed by the independent auditors in the reporting period mainly consisted of issues relating to banking supervisory law, consulting services on process optimization and IT services.
-For further disclosures of the total fee charged by the external auditors for the fiscal year, please refer to the notes to the consolidated financial statements of Volkswagen Bank GmbH.
+The fee for financial audit services paid to the auditor in the current fiscal year was mostly attributable to the audit of the annual and consolidated financial statements of Volkswagen Bank GmbH as well as to reviews of interim financial statements.
+Further assurance services related primarily to other audit services, such as the audit of the safe custody and securities services business pursuant to section 89 of the Wertpapierhandelsgesetz (WpHG - German Securities Trading Act).
+The tax advisory services relate to the assessment of an impact analysis in connection with withholding tax.
+The other services performed by the auditor in the reporting period mainly consisted of issues relating to banking supervisory law, consulting services on process optimization and IT services.
+For further disclosures of the total fee charged by the auditor for the fiscal year, please refer to the notes to the consolidated financial statements of Volkswagen Bank GmbH.